-23.1.2 Notify Regional Water Board if Groundwater Use Changes
+21.1.2 Notify Regional Water Board if Groundwater Use Changes

-The Regional Water Board must be notified in writing of any proposed changes in future groundwater use at the site.
+The Air Force must notify the Regional Water Board in writing of any proposed changes in future groundwater use at the site.
 Formal Regional Water Board concurrence may be required.

-23.2 Main Runway/Taxiway Area at Taxiway G (ST032)
+21.2 Main Runway/Taxiway Area at Taxiway G (ST032)